Roman Catholic Archdiocese of Alba Iulia: Description

 The archdiocese covers Transylvania proper—the counties of Alba, Bistrița-Năsăud, Brașov, Cluj, Covasna, Harghita, Hunedoara, Mureș, Sălaj and Sibiu.

 The cathedral episcopal see is St. Michael's, in Alba Iulia city.
 It also has a minor basilica in Șumuleu Ciuc.

 Population

-11% of the inhabitants are Roman Catholic, with concentrations in parts of Harghita and Covasna counties.
+11% of its inhabitants are Roman Catholic, with concentrations in parts of Harghita and Covasna counties.
 Catholic adherents are predominantly ethnic Hungarians.